Self-Supervised Learning with a Multi-Task Latent Space Objective: Experiments

-We now evaluate whether the proposed multi-task formulation (\cref{sec:multi_task_formulation}) provides benefits beyond the stabilized multi-crop setup (\cref{sec:stabilized_multi_crop}).
-The multi-task design adds random cutout as a new view-type, thereby increasing the diversity of training signals.
-This experiment investigates whether models can leverage this additional spatial variation to enhance representation quality.
-We apply the multi-task formulation to BYOL, SimSiam, and MoCo v3, and compare each to its multi-predictor multi-crop baseline under matched compute.
+We now evaluate whether the proposed asymmetric cutout latent-space objective (\Cref{sec:multi_task_formulation}) complements the two existing latent-space tasks (\Cref{sec:stabilized_multi_crop}).
+Specifically, we assess whether models can leverage this additional pre-training signal to improve representation quality.
+We apply the multi-task formulation to BYOL, SimSiam, and MoCo v3, and compare each method against its multi-predictor multi-crop baseline under matched computational budgets.

 \paragraph{Implementation details.} We pre-train ResNet-50 backbones following the official training recipes of each method (see App.~\ref{app:expe_setups} for full settings).
-For a fair comparison, we adjust the number and type of views so that total computational cost remains similar (see App.~\ref{app:timing}); specifically, two local views are replaced with a single cutout view, since local views require roughly half the computation.
-The effect of view composition is analyzed in the ablation studies (\cref{sec:ablation_studies}).
-All models are pre-trained for 200 epochs.
+For a fair comparison, we adjust the number and type of views so that the total computational cost remains similar; specifically, we replace two local views with a single cutout view, since local views require roughly half the computation.

-\paragraph{Results.} \cref{tab:full_comparison} shows that adding cutout views further improves the performance of the multi-crop BYOL and SimSiam frameworks by a significant margin, and marginally helps for MoCo v3.
-Despite being trained for only 200 epochs, all three multi-task frameworks already outperform their respective reference models, highlighting the data efficiency of our approach.
-For example, the original SimSiam achieved 71.3\% linear accuracy after 800 epochs, whereas our multi-task variant reaches 74.7\% in just 200 epochs, attaining higher performance in roughly half the wall-clock time.
+\paragraph{Results.} \Cref{tab:full_comparison} shows that adding cutout views further improves the performance of the three multi-crop frameworks by a significant margin.
+Even with only 200 pre-training epochs, all three multi-task models outperform their respective baselines.
+For instance, the multi-task SimSiam variant reaches 74.7\% linear accuracy after only 200 pre-training epochs, surpassing the 71.3\% achieved by the original SimSiam even after 800 epochs.
+These gains also translate into improved training efficiency.
+In the case of BYOL, the multi-task variant reaches 75.6\% linear accuracy after 200 epochs (72 hours), surpassing the 74.3\% achieved by the 1000-epoch baseline despite requiring only about one-third of the total training time (219h), even though its per-epoch cost is slightly higher (21:35 vs. 13:09) (see App.~\ref{app:timing}, \Cref{tab:efficiency}).